When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Can I Use a Free VPN for Russia?

-Free Russia VPNs are not built the same way as premium VPNs.
+Free VPNs are not built the same way as premium VPNs.
 They lack the necessary functionality, such as strong encryption and obfuscation, to truly keep your Internet activities private.
 Their other major problem is their lack of speed and reliability - free VPN services offer slow speeds, minimal server selection, and limited bandwidth usage.

 Free VPN services are also terrible at protecting your data.
 They are known to collect your browsing history and sell it to advertisers without your awareness or permission.
+Hence, we recommend you use paid plans of good VPN providers (some of which we have mentioned above).

 Final Thoughts